Searches for Light Dark Matter and Evidence of Coherent Elastic Neutrino-Nucleus Scattering of Solar Neutrinos with the LUX-ZEPLIN (LZ) Experiment

 The region-of-interest (ROI) is restricted to SS events where the S1 is observed in at least three PMTs with the S1$c$ size that lies between 2 and 15~phd.
 The search parameter space spans an S2 range of 3.5--14.5 electrons (44.5~phd per extracted electron), disjointed from the ROI of~\cite{LZ:2024WIMP}.
 The ROI approximately corresponds to nuclear recoil energies from 1--6~keV.

 \emph{Selections}---This ROI is contaminated by events from delayed charge and light emission after large energy depositions.
-After such events, we reject all data for a period of time that scales with the size of the energy deposition, resulting in a 16\% loss of exposure, the dominant source of live time loss in the analysis.
-After removing periods of unstable detector conditions and elevated photon or electron rates, 417 live days remain.
+After such events, we reject data for a period that scales with the size of the energy deposition, incurring a 16\% loss of exposure.
+The median vetoing pulse area is 10$^{5.8}$~phd, and the mean vetoed time is 44~ms. After removing periods of unstable detector conditions and elevated photon or electron rates, 417 live days remain.

 A fiducial volume (FV) is defined to reject particle interactions occurring in proximity to the stainless steel high voltage grids and TPC wall.
-S2s in this analysis suffer from worsened $(x,y)$ position resolution~\cite{LZ-backgrounds}, compared to the larger S2s used in~\cite{LZ:2024WIMP}.
+S2s in this analysis suffer from worsened $(x,y)$ position resolution~\cite{LZ-backgrounds}, compared to the larger S2s used in Ref.~\cite{LZ:2024WIMP}.
 This motivates a stricter radial FV boundary, on average 5.4~cm from the wall and 15~cm from the PTFE-embedded high voltage resistors.
 We require $<0.01$ total events originating from the wall which sets the definition of the radial FV boundaries as a function of depth and azimuth.
 The vertical limits are unchanged from~\cite{LZ:2024WIMP}.
 This results in a FV mass of 5.09~$\pm$~0.15 tonnes compared to 5.5~$\pm$~0.2 in~\cite{LZ:2024WIMP}, which is determined using tritium events.
 Events with S2s consistent with localized grid emission~\cite{Akerib:2025rzt} are also removed through time and S2 $(x,y)$ position-based selections using a computer vision algorithm~\cite{opencv}, resulting in an additional 1\% loss of exposure.
 The remaining 5.7~$\pm$~0.2~tonne-years of exposure is used in this analysis.

 Veto coincidence requirements reject external backgrounds such as radiogenic neutrons from spontaneous fission or ($\alpha$,n) reactions~\cite{LZ:2024WIMP}.
 Prompt coincidences of TPC events with pulses in the OD ($\leq$~300~ns) or Skin ($\leq$~250~ns) reject neutron scatters.
 Delayed coincidences (using a $\leq$~600~$\mu$s time window following the main S1) target neutrons which thermalize, capture in the gadolinium-loaded liquid scintillator, and produce cascades of $\gamma$-rays following nuclear de-excitation.
 AmBe data taken during this period allowed for measuring a delayed neutron tagging efficiency in good agreement with measurements from americium-lithium (AmLi) data in~\cite{LZ:2024WIMP}.
 Corresponding neutron simulations, corrected using AmBe and AmLi calibration data, predict the delayed (delayed + prompt) tagging efficiency of radiogenic neutrons to be 87~$\pm$~2~\% (92~$\pm$~4~\%)~\cite{LZ:2024WIMP}.